 REQUIRED MINIMUM SETBACKS

-Yard Location Minimum Setback
+Yard Location Minimum Setback Document References

-Front 50 Feet
+Front 50 Feet 3.G

-Side 25 Feet
+Side 25 Feet 3.G

-Rear 25 Feet
+Rear 25 Feet 3.G

-Buffer Yard Abutting Residential Zones 100 Feet
+Buffer Yard Abutting Agricultural or Residential Zone 100 Feet 3.H

-- EXCEPT AS OTHERWISE INDICATED ON THE DEVELOPMENT SITE PLAN - Parking areas shall be set back a minimum of twelve (12) feet from all building edges.
+EXCEPT AS OTHERWISE INDICATED ON THE DEVELOPMENT SITE PLAN

+- Parking areas shall be set back a minimum of twelve (12) feet from all building edges.
 This setback shall be landscaped with trees, shrubs, and ground cover, as well as pedestrian walkways. - Locate parking where it is convenient to building entrances and, as much as possible, where it has little negative impact on natural amenities and the overall appearance of the development.
-Innovative design concepts to improve parking area appearance and environmental friendliness are encouraged.

-- Utilize berms, landscaped medians, and islands to break large parking areas into smaller lots and to shade and screen vehicles.
-Where medians or islands utilize existing vegetation, they are exempt from the following requirements, but shall be reviewed for effectiveness in screening, shading, and breaking up parking areas. - Medians shall be used between every two (2) double aisles of parking.
+Innovative design concepts to improve parking area appearance and environmental friendliness are encouraged. - Utilize berms, landscaped medians, and islands to break large parking areas into smaller lots and to shade and screen vehicles.
+Where medians or islands utilize existing vegetation, they are exempt from the following requirements, but shall be reviewed for effectiveness in screening, shading, and breaking up parking areas. - For parking located at the front of building, medians shall be used between every two (2) double aisles of parking.
 Minimum median width is eight (8) feet and the length shall be, at a minimum, equal to the length of the parking aisles it divides.
-Medians shall be planted and shall include plantings of a type and number which are effective in shading and breaking up the parking areas. - Landscaped islands shall be provided at the ends of parking bays and throughout the parking area.
+Medians shall be planted and shall include plantings of a type and number which are effective in shading and breaking up the parking areas.
+Parking at the sides or rear of a building will be design to maximize flow and flexibility of both passenger vehicles and logistics equipment.

+• For parking located at the front of buildings, landscaped islands shall be provided at the ends of parking bays and throughout the parking area.
 A minimum of one island per twelve (12) continuous parking stalls is required.
 Islands shall contain at least one (1) shade tree.
 Large islands that can accommodate several trees are preferable to multiple smaller islands.
 The minimum width for islands is eight (8) feet, minimum length eighteen (18) feet.

-(TVA overhead power line restrictions on plant materials may require variations to these requirements.) - All parking areas shall be paved and curbed.
-Paving materials may be pervious or impervious.
-Exceptions to curbing may be allowed in instances where low impact development practices are utilized.
-Utilization of low impact development practices shall be subject to both Board and regulatory approval.
+- All parking areas shall be paved and curbed.
 No parking is allowed on streets or drives, or any place other than paved parking spaces.
-Alternate designs shall be approved by the Knox County Engineering and Public Works Department. - The number of required parking spaces shall be determined by referring to the Zoning Ordinance for Knox County, Tennessee. - The minimum size of a parking space and other parking lot dimensions shall be as specified in the Zoning Ordinance for Knox County, Tennessee.
+Alternate designs shall be approved by the Knox County Engineering and Public Works Department. - The number of required parking spaces shall be determined by referring to the Zoning Ordinance for Knox County, Tennessee. - For parking located at the front of building the minimum size of a parking space and other parking lot dimensions shall be as specified in the Zoning Ordinance for Knox County, Tennessee.
+Parking at the sides or rear of a building will be design to maximize flow and flexibility of both passenger vehicles and logistics equipment.